15 Categorization

 Sometimes we have data where a variable has too many unique values to group/sum properly.
 It could be because we have a more specific need, or because the data is “dirty” with misspellings and minor differences which mean the same thing.

 I want to outline several ways to deal with this, with growing complexity (and flexibility).
+I’ll use the Starwars characters dataset for my examples.
 We’ll end with an example from the military surplus data.

 All of these solutions will use mutate() because you are changing or creating data.
 But the methods I’m considering are:

-• if_else() that requires only one test.
+• The if_else() function sets a value based on a test.
 We’ll make it TRUE based on a certain circumstance, and FALSE if not.
 I’ll also show how you could use values other than T/F.

 We need our basic libraries: